Panda0406/Adversarial-Learning-Distant-Supervision-RE/README.md

-# DSGAN: Generative Adversarial Training for Distant Supervision Relation Extraction
+# Robust Distant Supervision Relation Extraction via Deep Reinforcement Learning

-PyTorch implementation of the Adversarial Training for Distant Supervision Relation Extraction model described in our ACL 2018 paper [DSGAN: Generative Adversarial Training for Distant Supervision Relation Extraction(https://arxiv.org/abs/1805.09927).
-In this work, we define a Generator to find the true positive instances for relation extraction, and a Discriminator to do adversarial learning to robust the Generator.
-The core idea is assigning opposite labels to the instances predicted by Generator, to train the Discriminator; the optimal epoch is obtained until the performance of Discrinimator has the largest drop.
+PyTorch implementation of the Reinforcement Learning for Distant Supervision RE model described in our ACL 2018 paper [Robust Distant Supervision Relation Extraction via Deep Reinforcement Learning](https://arxiv.org/abs/1805.09927).
+In this work, we try to use reinforcement learning method to detect and remove noise instances for each relation type; moreover, this process is independent to the traning of relation extraction system.

 ## Steps to run the experiments